abraham/nutmeg/readme.md

 🗞️ Publish
 ----

 Publishing to NPM is easy but make sure you are logged in first with `npm login`.
-Be sure to fill out `package.json` values like author, etc.
+Be sure to fill out `package.json` values like author and update the name in `readme.md` if you change it.

 ```
 npm publish